Situational Awareness: Stay Alert! Stay Alive!

 Have you ever noticed that some people seem to know what is going to happen before it does?
 Are they psychic?
 No, most likely not.
 While they aren’t psychic, they probably do have elevated Situational Awareness (SA) skills.

 How often do you see people entirely focused on and only paying attention to their smartphones?
 Are these people walking, driving, or doing something else with total disregard for the environment around them?
 Are you guilty of this?
 In today’s modern world, most of us are.

-It is the rare person in today’s society who doesn’t at least occasionally, plug in and drop out of awareness to their surroundings.
-Some are apparently worse than others.
+It is the rare person in today’s society who doesn’t at least occasionally, plugin and drop out of awareness to their surroundings.
+Some are worse than others.
 Unfortunately for us, Murphy is an expert in causing problems at the most inconvenient times.
 Because of our daily distractions, which keep us from paying attention, we as individuals are less prepared for the difficulties Murphy drops in front of us.

 First Step to Overcoming Problems

 The first step to successfully overcoming any problem is to recognize it as early as possible.
-Once we identify an issue, it is only then that we can find a way to mitigate the impact to us, our family, friends, and others.
+Once we identify an issue, it is only then that we can find a way to mitigate the impact on us, our family, friends, and others.
 Without paying attention, we are less able to identify problems and therefore, less able to avoid them.